bennyhuo/KotlinBlogTranslation/original/Kotlin M14 is out!.md

 ## Language

 We are wrapping up with the language changes, so nothing really dramatic has happened in M14.
-NOTE: We are dropping previously deprecated features and functions, so make sure to have run Code Cleanup before you install M14.
+<strong>NOTE</strong>: We are dropping previously deprecated features and functions, so make sure to have run <em>Code Cleanup</em> before you install M14.
 ### Backing fields

-The old $propertyName syntax is deprecated.
-To access backing fields inside getter/setter, use the field synthetic variable:
+The old <code>$propertyName</code> syntax is deprecated.
+To access backing fields inside getter/setter, use the <code>field</code> synthetic variable:

 {% raw %}
 <p></p>